nijnstein/BLAST-Documentation/LanguageReference.md

 #### CDATA Sections
 supported from v1.0.4

-CData isnt a real datatype but just constant length data that later can be interpreted to be a fixed array of the requested type:
+CData isnt a real datatype but just constant length data that later can be interpreted to be a fixed array of the requested type.
+CDATA sections will provide backing memory for constantly sized arrays.
+When located in the code segment they are assumed to be constant during the current frame and shared among all executions of that script.

+** v1.1 ** Later versions will allow CDATA sections in the datasegment (restricted to max 127 elements) or externally pointed to by a native pointer.

+** v1.0.5 ** The SSMD interpretor will be able to loop over CDATA sections as they are constantly sized as long as the iterator is not conditionally increased and the loop condition itself is constant.
+As the data is expected to be constant during the current frame large optimizations become possible for the ssmd interpretor as it can expand its results over all components in vectors that result in constant operations based on the fact that CDATA is constant for the current calculation frame. (ie: deltatime is the same in all scripts during the whole frame)

 Scriptcode:
 ```csharp